If you plan to visit Nashville, where do you go to see the best live music?

 Tootsies is where artists, songwriters, and pickers want to earn their chops by playing on this hallowed ground.
 It's a place where musicians can network and practice before hitting the bigger stage.
 It's the most famous bar in Nashville and a breeding ground for talent.

 Today, it would be a crime to visit Nashville without visiting Tootsies.
 Ask any local which bar you should see; this is one of the first to roll off the tongue.
-Like most bars on Broadway, they are open 7 days a week from 9:30am to 3am.
-You’ll find 3 live music floors, including a rooftop bar with a view overlooking Nashville.
+Like most bars on Broadway, they are open seven days a week from 9:30 a.m. to 3 a.m.
+You'll find three live music floors, including a rooftop bar with a view overlooking Nashville.
 You can feel the history of Nashville within these hallowed walls.

 AJ's Good Time Bar